min2ha/ukwa-site/content/target/39579/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Nick Ramsay on Facebook (Conservative candidate for Monmouth)

 Nick Ramsay is the Conservative Assembly candidate for Monmouth at the 2016 National Assembly for Wales election.